x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-4-6-through-5-4-20-in-exchange-online.md

 There are two likely possibilities:

 - Based on the domain in the recipient's email address, your Exchange Online organization accepted the message, but then couldn't correctly route the message to the recipient.
-This is likely caused by accepted domain configuration issues.
+This failure is likely caused by accepted domain configuration issues.

 - In hybrid environments, there are misconfigured connectors in your Exchange Online organization.